-Render passes let you bypass the default render pipeline in Spark AR Studio to produce multiple rendered results in your AR effect.
+Render passes let you bypass the default render pipeline in Meta Spark Studio to produce multiple rendered results in your AR effect.
 While they’re a more advanced feature to work with, they give greater flexibility in what you’re able to create.

 A render pass is a computation that uses a combination of textures and numerical parameters to produce another texture.
 Connecting the result to another render pass patch adds further complexity.